platformsh/platformsh-docs/src/configuration/app-containers.md

     drush -y updatedb
 ```

-### Crons / Cronjobs
+### Crons / Cron jobs

-The `crons` is an object describing processes that are triggered on a schedule.
-Each item in the list is a unique name identifying a separate cron task.
+Cron jobs allow you to run scheduled tasks at specified times or intervals.
+The `crons` object describes these tasks and the schedule that they are triggered on.
+Each item in the list is a unique name identifying a separate cron job.

 It has a few subkeys which are: